Malaysian Chinese: Communist insurgencies and racial clashes (1965–1990)

 The struggle for equality continued with the Democratic Action Party (DAP), which succeeded the PAP in 1965.
 Many Malaysian Chinese began to view the Malaysian Chinese Association as more concerned with business and economic interests than social factors, although Prime Minister Tunku Abdul Rahman considered the MCA the sole legitimate representative of the federation's Chinese community.
 In 1968, communists supported by China began a new insurgency from their stronghold in southern Thailand.
 The following year, the MCA was challenged by the DAP and the Malaysian People's Movement Party (GERAKAN).
 Of its 33 parliamentary seats contested in the election, the MCA retained 13 and lost control of the Penang state government to GERAKAN; Chinese-Malay tensions culminated in the 13 May incident.
 Other clashes were also ethnic in nature.

 In the aftermath of the riots, Prime Minister Tunku Abdul Rahman blamed the communists rather than racial issues and said that the Vietnam War in their neighbour was "not simply a civil war but communist-ideology expansion".
 The Malaysian government introduced several policy initiatives in security and development, a neighbourhood-watch program and the People's Volunteer Corps.
 The Communist Party of Malaya split into two factions during the early 1970s: a revolutionary wing in 1970 and a Marxist–Leninist wing in 1974.
 Kuala Lumpur and Beijing established diplomatic relations in 1974; China ended its aid to the factions, prompting their 1983 merger into the Malaysian Communist Party before their surrender to Thai authorities four years later and the 1989 peace agreement ending the insurgency.
-A Chinese communist insurgency in Sarawak, supported by neighboring Indonesia, ended with peace negotiations in 1990.
+A Chinese communist insurgency in Sarawak, supported by neighbouring Indonesia, ended with peace negotiations in 1990.